curvegrid/go-ethereum-wiki/Native-DApps:-Go-bindings-to-Ethereum-contracts.md

 *This page is written in a more beginner friendly tutorial style to make it easier for people to start out with writing Go native Dapps.
 The used concepts will be introduced gradually as a developer would need/encounter them.
-We however, do assume that the reader is familiar with Ethereum in general, has a fair understanding of Solidity and can code Go.*
+However, we do assume the reader is familiar with Ethereum in general, has a fair understanding of Solidity and can code Go.*